 Release Date: 10/12/2007

-Less than 6 months and another expansion is released.
-More unforgiving difficulty, recycled content, and the same bad controls and missions design.
+Less than 6 months and another expansion are released.
+The more unforgiving difficulty, recycled content, and the same bad controls and missions design.
 Thankfully, Blitzkrieg hasn’t seen the light of day since.

 Strategic Command 2: Weapons and Warfare